ggeerraarrdd/large-parks/README.md

 ## Description

+_Large Parks_ is a non-deployed, reference implementation of a static website developed using core web technologies—HTML5, CSS3 and JavaScript—along with the Google Maps API.

-_Large Parks_ is a simple static website for large public parks overseen by the [Chicago Park District](https://www.chicagoparkdistrict.com/).
+Its subject matter is the large, urban, historic public parks overseen by the [Chicago Park District](https://www.chicagoparkdistrict.com/).

 ![Large Parks](assets/large-parks_1.png)